2020 Events and projects

 In March, PoCo was contacted by the Friends of the San Pedro River to give them advice about what native milkweeds grow within the San Pedro Riparian National Conservation Area (SPRNCA).
 There are three beautiful milkweeds native to this area: Horsetail (Asclepias subverticillata), Bract (A. brachystephana) and Antelope-horns (A. asperula).
 All three species were purchased at local native plant nurseries and the long-time volunteers made a small Native Milkweed Garden, with plant signage, near the San Pedro House bookstore.
 Below is a blooming Bract Milkweed.

-Zoe and Jessie of Sky Island Alliance visiting the Thicket Patch to give tips on setting up the wildlife camera to collect data for the FotoFauna project.
+Zoe and Jessie of Sky Island Alliance's border wildlife study visited the Thicket Patch to give us tips on setting up our wildlife camera to collect data for their FotoFauna project.